YaaOppong/AssocToolkit/README.md

 # AssocToolkit
-Genome association methods implemented in python 3.
+Downstream methods to genomic association analyses implemented in python 3.